bruceravel/demeter/documentation/Athena/examples/aucl.rst

 As nice as this quick and easy result is, it's not perfect.
 A close examination of the plot above shows quite a bit of misfit throughout the entire fitting range.
-(Note that you can examine the misfit by clicking the :kbd:`Plot difference,light` button and replotting the data by clicking :kbd:`Plot data + sum,light` in the operations list.)
+(Note that you can examine the misfit by clicking the :button:`Plot difference,light` button and replotting the data by clicking :button:`Plot data + sum,light` in the operations list.)
 This misfit suggests that our hypothesis of an intermediate state between Au\ :sup:`3+` chloride and metallic gold may be valid.